We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Is an at-home FIT accurate?

-Research shows FITs are almost as effective as colonoscopies, but colonoscopies are considered the gold standard in screening.
+A 2019 review shows FITs are almost as effective as colonoscopies, but colonoscopies are considered the gold standard in screening.
 They’re even more accurate, and they’re necessary for those with a high risk of colon cancer.

 When should you take an at-home colon cancer test?